argoproj-labs/argo-java-client/README.md

 ## Getting Started

-First add the corresponding maven or gradle dependency:
+First add the corresponding maven or gradle dependency (will be updated soon)(also from time to time)
 <pre>
 <code>repositories {
     // Use jcenter for resolving this dependency.